Lp-Francois/Cybersecurity/README.md

 Software As A Service, the application is hosted in the Cloud.
 Access possible with a web browser.

+All is included

 > Examples : Google apps, paypal, stripe

 ### PAAS

 Platforme As A Service

-Middlewares where devs can deploy applications
+Middlewares where devs can deploy applications.
+You have YOUR application on the cloud and you can manag with only your application.

 > Examples : Google App Engine (java, python, Go), Microsoft Azure (.NET, java, php), Heroku (Java, ruby)

 ### IAAS

 Infrastructure as a Service : Rent and deployment of servers (OS), and infrastructure elements (Amazon S3, Microsoft Azure)

+They give the network with the machine but you choose the confirguration.

 ## ISMS